clubMontagne/angerhang.github.io/r/t_home.md

 * [Introduction to TwitteR](/statsWithR/tutorials/twitterR.html) A fun package that gives us access to Twitter's web API.
 We will do a naive analysis on Donald Trump's popularity in the end.

+* [Webmining](/statsWithR/tutorials/webMining.html) Use `tm.plugin.webmining` package to retrieve feeds from the web.

 ### For data guru
 I have also composed something for Rhadoop and SparkR last semester.
 If you are keen to big data.
 These might be a good start.